rupeshtiwari/rupeshtiwari.github.io/_drafts/random.md

 # In Azure Storage Account

-# Feature
+## What is Azure Service

+File, Blob, Queues, Azure Monitor, Cognitive search

+## What is Feature in Azure Service

-Feature is capability of a service.
+Feature is capability of a service in Azure.
 Like **Metrics Explorer** is a feature of **Azure Monitor** Service.

-# Service

-File, Blob, Queues, Azure Monitor

-# Resource
+## Resource in Azure

-Container
-Service
-Object
+Any service instance in Azure is called as resource.
+VM, VNet, Subnet, Function App, Public IP Address, NIC all are resources.

-# Log Analytics Workspace
+## Log Analytics Workspace in Azure

 Log Analytics Workspace is actually a **Azure Data Lake**.

-# VM Scale Set
+## VM Scale Set

 ![](httpss://imgur.com/uGhua33.png)